Cape Hillsborough National Park, Queensland © Tourism and Events Queensland

 Zoos: If too many animals are never enough, or perhaps you’re just short on time, a zoo is a great option.
 In Australia, they can be found in every major city as well as many regional areas.

 Sanctuaries: Wildlife parks house many free-ranging native animals, where visitors can interact with wildlife in a semi-natural environment.
 Wildlife sanctuaries usually have a focus on rehabilitation or aim to protect certain threatened species.
-Many are also home to wildlife hospitals helping injured animals, especially after bushfires.Show more
+Many are also home to wildlife hospitals helping injured animals.Show more

 Where can I see Australian animals in the wild?